zxjia2002/zxjia2002/README.md

 ## Hi there 👋 I'm Zexi Jia!
 You can call me Zeron too 😄

-- 🔭 I’m currently pursuing my master's degree at NUS
+- 🔭 I’m currently pursuing my master's degree at NUS (HIT B.Eng.
+Major in Computer Science and Technology)
 - 🌱 I’m currently learning Full-Stack Development Technologies
 - 👯 I’m looking to collaborate on BlockChain and FinTech
 - 📫 How to reach me: zxjia2002@gmail.com